mrgnhnt96/revali/doc-site/docs/revali/app-configuration/default-responses.md

+---
+description: Customize the default responses returned by the server
+---

 # Default Responses

 The default responses are the responses that are returned during certain events in the request flow.
 To customize the responses, you can override the `defaultResponses` method in your `AppConfig` class.